Hüseyin Hilmi Pasha: Biography

-Hüseyin Hilmi was born in September 1855 in Midilli, in the district of Sarlıca.
+Hüseyin Hilmi was born to a Turkish family in September 1855 in Lesbos, in the district of Sarlıca.
 He was the son of Kütahyalızade Tüccar Mustafa Efendi, who was from a family of merchants originating from Kütahya and have settled in the island when Hüseyin Hilmi's grandfather made the move into the island.
 He was of partial Greek ancestry, an ancestor had converted to Islam.
-He did his primary studies in Lesbos and learned fluent French at an early age.
+He did his primary, secondary, and madrasa studies in Lesbos and learned fluent French at an early age.
+He met Namık Kemal, then exiled in Lesbos, at an early age, who advocated for young Hilmi whenever he had the means to.
+This relationship affected Hilmi's political ideology later in life.
+In 1875, he worked as a clerk in the Lesbos Registry Office.

 He started out as a clerk in the Ottoman state structure and gradually climbed the ladder of the hierarchy, becoming the governor of Adana in 1897 and of Yemen in 1902.
-That same year in 1902, he was appointed Inspectorate-General with responsibility over virtually all of the Balkan territories of the Ottoman Empire at the time, namely the vilayets of Salonica, Kosovo and Manastir.
+That same year in 1902, he was appointed Inspectorate-General of Rumelia (Rumeli Umûmî Müfettişliği) with responsibility over virtually all of the Balkan territories of the Ottoman Empire at the time, namely the vilayets of Salonica, Kosovo and Manastir.

+By all accounts: foreigners, the Sultan, and the Young Turks, he a competent inspector, and helped pass important reforms in the area.
+He either turned a blind eye, or had a relationship with the Committee of Union and Progress.
+The Young Turk Revolution happened under his watch, and the CUP awarded in him their trust post-revolution.

-After the 1908 revolution, he was appointed as Minister of the Interior and then served as Grand Vizier, at first between February 14, 1909, and April 13, 1909, under Abdul Hamid II and then, reassuming the post from Ahmet Tevfik Pasha a month later, between May 5, 1909, and December 28, 1909.
+After the 1908 revolution, he was appointed as Minister of the Interior in the third Kâmil Pasha cabinet, and then served as Grand Vizier, at first between February 14, 1909, and April 13, 1909, under Abdul Hamid II and then, reassuming the post from Ahmed Tevfik Pasha a month later, between May 5, 1909, and December 28, 1909.
 As such, in his first vizierate, he was the last grand vizier of Abdul Hamid II.
-His first term was suddenly interrupted because of the 31 March Incident (which actually occurred on April 13), when for a few days, reactionary absolutists and Islamic fundamentalists took back control of the Ottoman government in Constantinople until the arrival of an army from Salonica that suppressed the attempted countercoup.
+His first term was suddenly interrupted because of the 31 March Incident (which actually occurred on April 13), when for a few days, reactionary absolutists and Islamic fundamentalists took back control of the Ottoman government in Constantinople until the arrival of an army from Selanik that suppressed the attempted countercoup.
+Hilmi Pasha resigned 12 January, 1910 due to the invasiveness of the Committee of Union and Progress on his administration.

 After his second term as grand vizier under Mehmed V, Hüseyin Hilmi Pasha served as the Minister of Justice in the succeeding Ahmed Muhtar Pasha cabinet.
+Along with Muhtar, he played a key role in shuttering the CUP–dominated parliament during the 1912 coup d'état.
 In October 1912, he was sent to Vienna as the Ottoman ambassador to Austria-Hungary, a position he held until the end of World War I. Due to health problems, he remained in Vienna until his death in 1922.
 He was buried in Beşiktaş, Istanbul.